-3. Family Planning Services.
-In accordance with sections 1905(a)(4) and 1915(b) of the Act, and 42 CFR 431.51(b), authorization of, or requiring the use of network providers for family planning services is prohibited under the waiv program.
-Out-of-network family planning services are reimbursed in the following manner: - The MCO/PIHP/PAHP will be required to reimburse out-of-network family planning services.
-The MCO/PIHP/PAHP will be required to pay for family planning services from network providers, and the S will pay for family planning services from out-of-network providers. tate The State will pay for all family planning services, whether provided by network or out-of-network providers.
+aut mily Planning Services.
+In accordance with sections 1905(a)(4) and 1915(b) of the Act, and 42 CFR 431.51(b), prio horization of, or requiring the use of network providers for family planning services is prohibited under the waiver gram.
+Out-of-network family planning services are reimbursed in the following manner: The MCO/PIHP/PAHP will be required to reimburse out-of-network family planning services.
+The MCO/PIHP/PAHP will be required to pay for family planning services from network providers, and the State will pay for family planning services from out-of-network providers.
+The State will pay for all family planning services, whether provided by network or out-of-network providers.
 Other (please explain): Family planning services are not included under the waiver.
-Family Planning Services Category General Comments (optional): ection A: Program Description art I: Program Overview C (2 8 #)
+Far nily Planning Services Category General Comments (optional): tion A: Program Description